Special offer

 What is HR management?

 In other words, they are managing the relationship between the organization and its employees as well as how employees relate to each other.
-An example of this would be a code of conduct.
-This policy would have been created by the HR management team as a way to make sure that all employees and executives are aware of and acknowledge the proper behaviour while in the office.
+An example of this would be a code of conduct .
+This policy would have been created by the HR management team as a way to make sure that all employees and executives are aware of and acknowledge appropriate behaviour while in the office.

 This allows the organization to address any bad behaviour in a way that is both fair and results in a correction of behaviour.
-Having HR management in an organization can allow the company to create a relationship with their employees that is respectful and trustworthy.
-This respect and trust can also be extended to how employees treat each other as when writing a policy, everyone in the company is on the same level despite their position.
+Having HR management in an organization may allow the company to create a relationship with their employees that is respectful and trusting.
+This respect and trust can also be extended to how employees treat each other, as when writing a policy, everyone in the company is on the same level no matter their position.

-Going back to the code of conduct as an example, the policy would not say something like, “All employees will not participate in drinking on the job, except for executives who can drink whenever they want.”
-With this extreme example, you can see how the HR management team can help maintain order within the office, even when dealing with a multitude of positions.
+Going back to the code of conduct as an example, the policy would probably not say something like, “All employees will not participate in drinking on the job, except for executives, who can drink whenever they want.”
+With this extreme example, you can see how the HR management team may help maintain order within the office, even when dealing with a multitude of positions.

 Why HR management is important

-HR management is important as it puts the best interest of the organization at the forefront while promoting the interests of the employees.
-To do this, they manage people in order to achieve the organization’s mission and reinforce culture.
-To say this another way, HR management makes sure the company’s goals align with its working culture.
+HR management is important as it puts the best interests of the organization at the forefront while promoting the interests of the employees.
+To do this, they manage people in order to achieve the organization’s mission and reinforce the company culture.
+In other words, HR management makes sure the company’s goals align with its working culture.

-• Maintain or improve the health of the business
+• Maintaining or improving the health of the business

-• Monitor the state of the job market
+• Monitoring the state of the job market

 • Training and development of current employees

-• Makes sure that compensation and benefits are fair for all employees
+• Making sure compensation and benefits are fair for all employees

 Related: Guide to Efficient Recruitment Process for Small Businesses